otaviowillow/rb-kids/src/pages/policies/index.md

 ### Allergies and Food Tolerance

-#### Due to the severity of some nut allergies RBA Child Care is a NUT FREE ZONE.
+#### Due to the severity of some nut allergies, RBA Child Care is a NUT FREE ZONE.

 Please do not send any items that contain nuts or that are made in facilities where they may come into contact with nuts.